Editor’s Note: This story was first published in 2020 and has been updated.

 If you can’t sleep through the night because you’re too hot, try sleeping somewhere besides your bedroom, if that’s an option.
 Heat rises, so if you have a lower or basement level in your home, set up a temporary sleeping area there to experience cooler temperatures at night.

 Common advice for staying cool without air conditioning includes refrigerating or freezing wet socks, blankets or clothing then ringing them out to wear while you sleep.
 But this isn’t a good idea, Porter said.

-"The amount of energy they can absorb from your body that night, they will be warm in just a matter of minutes," he said.
-"And then you'd have damp stuff that would mold your mattress.
-So you definitely don't want to do that."
+Because of “the amount of energy they can absorb from your body that night, they will be warm in just a matter of minutes,” he said.
+“And then you’d have damp stuff that would mold your mattress.
+So you definitely don’t want to do that.”